 Wave offers a high quality customer service team.
 Our researchers gathered strongly positive customer feedback: Of the top nine invoicing services that we've reviewed, Wave Invoicing is just slightly behind our top pick for support (Square Invoices), although it is just about equal with two other services (Zoho and Xero).

 Wave is a solid option for invoicing, standing out for its low pricing, great range of software functionality, and good customer service.
 But it's not the only option, and quite a few others offer more complex invoice creation abilities, or more comprehensive reporting and analytics.
+One of Wave's competitors, FreshBooks, offers loads of features at very low pricing.

 Here's a table listing the top invoicing services on the market today, complete with their pricing and the restrictions they come with, which can include caps on clients, invoices, and estimates.